Spain seeks arrest of former Chinese president over Tibet

-MADRID (Reuters) - A Spanish judge on Monday sought the arrest of China’s former president and premier over accusations of genocide in Tibet in an 8-year-old case that has drawn a rebuke from China.
+MADRID/BEIJING (Reuters) - A Spanish judge on Monday sought the arrest of China’s former president and premier over accusations of genocide in Tibet in an eight-year-old case that prompted a sharp rebuke from Beijing.

 This is the same concept used by former judge Baltasar Garzon to bring about the arrest of Chile’s ex-dictator Augusto Pinochet in London in 1998.
 Pinochet was eventually allowed to return to Chile for health reasons.